codynhanpham/python_audio_server/README.md

 Play audio on host computer when a remote client makes an HTTP request.
 The audio start timestamp is logged for future reference.

+## Work-in-Progress
+- [ ] Preload gapless version of playlist
+- [ ] Move to using simpleaudio.
+For this, must resample audio files when start up server
+- [ ] Ability to stop audio.
+Maybe a /stop endpoint
+- [ ] Sync the playback progress bar with the audio

 ## Installation
 There are 2 options to install the server: Pre-built binaries (Windows 10+ and Linux 14.04+) and Python.